Gemtuzumab Ozogamicin (Mylotarg™)

 How to take Gemtuzumab Ozogamicin

 This medication is given by an intravenous (IV, directly into a vein) infusion.
 This medication can be given alone or in combination with other medications.
-The dose is based on a combination of your height and weight and how often you receive the medication will be decided by your care team.
-Prior to each dose, you will be given acetaminophen, diphenhydramine, and possibly a corticosteroid, to help prevent any reactions.
+The dose is based on a combination of your height and weight.
+How often you receive the medication will be decided by your provider.
+Before each dose, you will be given acetaminophen, diphenhydramine, and a corticosteroid to help prevent any reactions.

 Possible Side Effects

-This medication may also potentially cause a serious side effect called veno-occlusive disease, also known as hepatic sinusoidal obstruction syndrome.
-This is caused by blockage of the blood flow through the small veins of the liver.
-Symptoms that should immediately be reported to your care team include yellowing of the skin or eyes, an enlarged liver which can lead to discomfort in the upper abdomen, weight gain, and fluid accumulation in the belly.
+This medication can also cause a serious side effect called veno-occlusive disease, also known as hepatic sinusoidal obstruction syndrome.
+This is caused when blood flow through the small veins of the liver is blocked.
+Call your provider right away if you have yellowing of the skin or eyes, discomfort in the upper abdomen, weight gain, or fluid build-up in the belly.

 Infection and Low White Blood Cell Count (Leukopenia or Neutropenia)